Aaron Palachi

 Aaron has provided clinical services at St. Michael’s Hospital and assessment services in a research setting working with the Clinical Addictions Research Equity Lab at TMU.

-Aaron has experience working with adults of all ages from diverse cultural backgrounds, sexual and gender identities, and learning needs.
+Aaron has experience working with adolescents and adults of all ages from diverse cultural backgrounds, sexual and gender identities, and learning needs (including ADHD, dyslexia, and ASD).
 He has assessed and treated individuals presenting with a wide range of concerns including OCD, anxiety (generalized, social, and agoraphobia), PTSD and complex trauma, depression, insomnia, addiction, and eating disorders.
 He has also treated concerns related to general worry, pessimism, life transition stress, gender-based stress, and avoidance using Exposure Therapy.
+Additionally, Aaron has experience with completing comprehensive autism spectrum and other neurodiversity assessments.

-Aaron has worked with individuals with a range of OCD concerns including obsessions and compulsions related to harm, vulnerability, relationships, and checking behaviours.
+Aaron has worked with individuals with a range of OCD concerns including obsessions and compulsions related to harm, morality, ‘just-right feelings’, contamination, vulnerability, relationships, and checking behaviours.
 He has also worked with individuals experiencing symptoms of body-focused behaviours such as excoriation disorder (i.e., skin picking) and body dysmorphia.

-Aaron takes an integrative approach to providing Cognitive Behavioural Therapy by incorporating elements such as Acceptance and Commitment Therapy (ACT), Cognitive Processing Therapy (CPT), Exposure and Response Prevention (ERP), and Mindfulness-Based Cognitive Therapy (MBCT) to match his clients’ needs.
+Aaron takes an integrative approach to providing Cognitive Behavioural Therapy by incorporating elements such as Acceptance and Commitment Therapy (ACT), Cognitive Processing Therapy (CPT), Exposure and Response Prevention (ERP), Inference-based Cognitive Behavioural Therapy (I-CBT), and Mindfulness-Based Cognitive Therapy (MBCT) to match his clients’ needs.

 Aaron aims to build resilience and compassion among those he works with by taking a strengths-based, trauma-informed, and collaborative approach to therapy, believing that treatment should be tailored to the unique needs, goals, and values of each person.